 The Bell Witch

-Anne Boleyn was the wife of King Henry the VII between 1533 and 1536.
+Anne Boleyn was the wife of King Henry the VIII between 1533 and 1536.
 For those who know history, she was only one of many, many wives to the king.
 Popular and well-liked, Anne became an inconvenience for Henry and he had her beheaded.
 Anne has been sighted roaming the Tower of London where she was held prisoner and eventually executed.
 Sometimes she’s seen with her head missing, other times she’s seen with it in tact.
 In any case, her presence is a reminder of intolerable cruelty by a former monarchy.

 The LaLaurie Ghost